Understanding Staris: Key Features and Security Benefits

-How Staris works, what it finds, and how teams use it.
+How Staris AI works, what vulnerabilities it finds, and how security teams use it.

 Scanners, SAST tools, and code review products identify potential vulnerabilities or risky patterns in code.
 Staris validates whether vulnerabilities are actually exploitable in the running application.
 That is why Staris helps teams reduce false positives, prioritize real attacker paths, and move from possible findings to validated risk.